rossporteous118/optima-partners-submission/README.md

 ### Marking of submissions

-Your submission will be marked against the requirements that the README.md file says have been met.
+Your submission will be marked against the requirements that the solution README.md file says have been met.
 Any supporting documentation that is provided will also be taken into account.